Yeshi341/structural_damage_from_earthquake/README.md

 * **capstone_presentation.pdf** - Presentation slide deck pdf
 * **README.md** - Readme file contains summary of the project process
 * **predicting_building_damage.ipynb** - Final notebook showing a walkthrough of the data science process for this project.

+## Overview

+There is a common saying among geologists that earthquakes don’t kill people, buildings kill people.
+An earthquake occurs with the movement of the earth’s surface.
+The ground shaking is a result of the sudden release of energy in the earth’s lithosphere as the tectonic plates move against each other [source](https://www.usgs.gov/faqs/what-earthquake-and-what-causes-them-happen?qt-news_science_products=0#qt-news_science_products).
+The Nepal 2015 earthquake was of 7.8 mag, which caused a lot of destruction and damage.
+After the earthquake, a survey of the damage was taken, considering individuals affected, buildings damaged and the households affected.
+The raw [data](https://eq2015.npc.gov.np/#/download) from this survey is used to create machine learning models that will predict building damage severity.

+## Business Problem

+9000 people were killed in the 2015 7.8 mag earthquake in Nepal.
+Over 600,000 buildings were destroyed and the cost of building damages were estimated to be around $5 billion.
+More facts on the disaster can be found [here](https://www.britannica.com/topic/Nepal-earthquake-of-2015).
+If building damage can be correctly identified before a quake hits, we can minimize the cost of lives lost and the economic cost of rebuilding after the quake.
+Once, a building damage severity is predicted the building can be proposed for reinforcement additions.

+The models resulting here can be used by policy makers in Nepal to not only identify buildings but also tag vulnerable communities so that funds can be appropriated efficiently and the information can be used in crisis management planning, for an earthquake event .
+The results of this project may also be useful to developers in Nepal, in building appraisals.

 ## Data